The Beautiful Part That Comes Before the Bad Part

 The Worst Job Interview in the History of the Afterlife

 So she dies.
 She shows up at the entrance to whatever comes next.
 Dripping wet.
-White dress still on.
-River still running off her hem like she brought the whole crime scene with her.
+The white dress still on.
+River water still running off her hem like she brought the whole scene with her.

 And someone at the door asks her one question.

-That's it.
+That is it.
 One question.
 Four words.
 And she has no answer.
 She has literally no answer.
-She had been thinking about ending, and here she was, not ended, standing at a door that would not open because she could not answer a question she should have thought about before she did the thing that made the question necessary.
+She had spent her last hours thinking about ending, and here she is, not ended, standing at a door that will not open because she cannot answer a question she should have thought about before she did the thing that made the question necessary.

-I want to be clear: this is the worst possible outcome.
+I want to be clear about this, because it is the part people underrate: this is the worst possible outcome.
 Not hell.
-Not punishment.
-Not fire and screaming.
+Not fire.
+Not punishment you can scream at.
 Just a closed door and a question you cannot answer.
 That is somehow worse than all of it.

 Go back, she was told.
 Find them.
 Bring them with you.